 Enfants du Monde is committed to every child’s right to a quality education.
 Our Swiss NGO helps children and young people, particularly girls, who have never been to school or have left school too early.
-More than 27,100 children are currently benefiting from our actions for quality education every year (data for 2021).
+More than 660,500 children are benefiting from our actions for quality education every year (data for 2021).

-In our schools, we focus on delivering a quality education, based on a pedagogical approach called Pedagogy of Text.
+In our schools, we focus on delivering a quality education, based on an innovative pedagogical approach.
 Our NGO also attaches great importance to monitoring and supporting all our school-leavers, whatever path they choose: secondary education, vocational training, an apprenticeship, or starting working life.

-Enfants du Monde's education projects, for disadvantaged children, focuse on the quality of education.
-Our Swiss NGO uses .
+Enfants du Monde's education projects, for disadvantaged children, focus on the quality of education.
 Through this pedagogical approach, the lesson content and teaching methods used by the teachers, who are often poorly trained, is improved.

 To ensure that sustainable quality education can be delivered, we also offer training for the trainers of trainers, for teacher trainers, for inspectors, and for headmasters.
 In addition, we are collaborating with the Ministries of Education to improve the quality of their national education programmes over the long term..

 - Classes are taught in the official language and in the children’s mother tongue.
 This makes learning easier, and motivates the students.